teleivo/cs143/assignments/PA5J/README.md

 I took the course suggestion to heart: don't spend much time on optimizing the amount of passes as there is plenty of logic to get right 😅.
 There is definitely lots of room for improvement!

-I would also put more effort into cleaning the code up for production.
-For example
-* add `hashCode` to the `AbstractSymbol` for using it in hash based data structures
-* make sure internal state cannot be mutated
-* probably extract some more helpers to add semantic errors
-* try using the `SymbolTable` for methods as well.
-I felt like I would have to re-run the method declaration logic as the `SymbolTable` cannot be copied.
-Maybe my understanding is wrong of the method environment.
-It is global but per class with all class and inherited methods.